MelkorBalrog/FreeCTA/README.md

   field and does not use the FIT rate or mission time.

 Mission profiles and the selected formula for each basic event are stored in the JSON model so results remain consistent when reloading the file.
+The reliability functions remain grouped under the **Reliability** menu, while hazard oriented features appear in their own **Hazard** menu.

 ### HAZOP Analysis